stealth/psc/README.md

 UART sessions may be used via `screen` but for example not via `minicom` since minicom will create invisible windows with status lines and acts like a filter that destroys PSC's protocol.
-PSC tries to detect filtering and can live with certain amout of data mangling, but in some situations it is not possible to recover.
+PSC tries to detect filtering and can live with certain amount of data mangling, but in some situations it is not possible to recover.
 Similar thing with `tmux`.
 You should avoid stacking pty handlers with PSC that mess/handle their incoming data too much.